MeadCo/ScriptX.Print.Client/docs/api.md

 **Returns**: DeviceSettingsObject - object with properties
 <br/>
-<a id="MeadCoScriptXPrint.useAttributes"></a>
+<a id="MeadCo.ScriptX.Print.useAttributes"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.useAttributes()</h3>search for processing attibutes for connection and subscription/license and processthem.
+    MeadCo.ScriptX.Print.useAttributes()</h3>search for processing attibutes for connection and subscription/license and processthem.
 The attibutes can be on any elementdata-meadco-server value is the root url, api/v1/printhtml, api/v1/licensing will be added by the librarydata-meadco-syncinit default is true for synchronous calls to the server, value 'false' to use asynchronous calls to the serverdata-meadco-subscription present => cloud/on premise service, value is the subscription GUIDdata-meadco-license present => for Windows PC service, value is the license GUIDIf data-meadco-license is present then the following additional attributes can be used:data-meadco-license-revision, value is the revision number of the licensedata-meadco-license-path,, value is the path to the license file (sxlic.mlf).
 A value of "warehouse" will cause the license to be downloaded from MeadCo's License WarehouseSynchronous AJAX calls are deprecated in all browsers but may be useful to "quick start" use of older code.
 It is recommended that code is movedto using asynchronous calls as soon as practical.
 The MeadCoScriptXJS library can assist with this as it delivers promise rather than callback based code.

 **Example**
 ```js
 <!-- an example connection to an On Premise server for ScriptX.Services --><script src="lib/meadco-scriptxservicesprintUI.min.js"      data-meadco-server="https://app.corpservices/"      data-meadco-subscription="" data-meadco-syncinit="false"></script>;<!-- an example connection to ScriptX.Services for Windows PC --><script src="lib/meadco-scriptxservicesUI.min.js"     data-meadco-server="http://127.0.0.1:41191"      data-meadco-license="{6BC6808B-D645-40B6-AE80-E9D0825797EF}"      data-meadco-syncinit="false"      data-meadco-license-path="warehouse"     data-meadco-license-revision="3"></script>
 ```
 <br/>
-<a id="MeadCoScriptXPrint.connect"></a>
+<a id="MeadCo.ScriptX.Print.connect"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.connect(serverUrl, licenseGuid)</h3>Specify the server to use and the subscription/license id.
+    MeadCo.ScriptX.Print.connect(serverUrl, licenseGuid)</h3>Specify the server to use and the subscription/license id.
 Attempt to connect to the defined ScriptX.Services server and obtainthe device settings for the default printer.
 This call is synchronous and therefore not recommended.
 Use connectAsync()

 | Param | Type | Description |